 |Goerli (testnet), gBZZ|

-Here you must type (not copy paste) the following, replacing the address with your own:
+To request the tokens you must type (not copy paste) the following, replacing the address with your own:

 If you have problems, please let us know by making a post in the #faucet channel, we will do our best to provide tokens to everyone.